5 Steps to Danger: Plot

 John Emmett, an American everyman, is on a fishing and hunting trip when his car breaks down.
-He is offered a ride by a stranger, Ann Nicholson, who is driving to Santa Fe and asks him to take turns behind the wheel.
+He is offered a ride by a stranger, Ann Nicholson, who is driving to Santa Fe.
+She asks him to take turns behind the wheel.

 During a stopover a woman identifying herself as a nurse takes John aside in a diner and says she has been following them because Ann is an escaped mental patient of a Dr. Frederick Simmons.
 And although he is not sure what to believe, John begins to doubt Ann when two policemen attempt to arrest them, claiming to be investigating a murder in Los Angeles.

 John and Ann slip away.
 He demands the truth, whereupon Ann says she is an ex-German citizen who stumbled upon a government plot and is in possession of valuable scientific transcripts embedded on a small cosmetic mirror.
 In order to prevent Simmons from having Ann committed to a mental institution against her will, John asks Ann to marry him, while also declaring his love for her.
 They wed in a small town and then continue their journey to find the scientist who wrote the transcripts.
 The chase ends in a confrontation between Simmons, who is actually a Soviet spy, and his accomplices versus FBI and CIA agents, who verify Ann's story.
 Ann and John enjoy their honeymoon on the fishing trip John had originally planned.